I used to be paid GH₵80 as a watchman; now I own 100 houses & others - Wontumi

-- Ghanaian business mogul, Chairman Wontumi has recently recounted how he moved from UK to work as a security man in a supermarket
+- Ghanaian business mogul, Chairman Wontumi recently got many talking online after narrating how he moved from UK to work as a security man in a supermarket

-- In an interview with Delay, he revealed that his salary was GH₵80 but he recruited one person to work with and paid him GH₵60 of his salary and kept the GH₵20
+- The publication revealed that his salary was GH₵80 but he recruited one person to work with and paid him GH₵60 of his salary and kept the GH₵20

-- Wontumi also shared that a good opportunity he got in the mining sector made him succcessful and now he owns 100 houses in Kumasi, 10 tractors, 20 excavators and about 70 trucks.
+- Atta Oduro Samuel commented: "He makes a way where there seems to be no way.
+The Lord has been good to you, don't forget to proclaim his greatness to the entire generation"

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-Well-known Ghanaian politician and business guru, Chairman Wontumi has recently been granted an interview on the Delay show where he opened up about his journey to becoming successful in life.
+An earlier publication by YEN.com.gh reported that Ghanaian politician and business guru, Chairman Wontumi revealed in an interview on the Delay show that due to life challenges, he had to leave London to work as a security man with a monthly salary of GH₵80 and through hardwork and an opportunity he got to venture into the mining industry, he has been able to build a good life for himself.

-The video sighted by YEN.com.gh had the elderly man sharing that due to life challenges, he had to leave London to work as a security man with a monthly salary of GH₵80 and through hardwork and an opportunity he got to venture into the mining industry, he has been able to build a good life for himself.
+"I'm an SHS graduate but I make over GH₵8k as a construction worker abroad" - Mauritius-based GH man

 In the interview, Wontumi recounted that after working as a security man for sometime, he recruited one person to work with him and paid him GH₵60 out of his salary and kept the GH₵20.
 He did that until he was able to strategise and got about 24 people working for him as watchmen.